tommy-iasia/tommy-vscode-extension/README.md

 }
 ```

+Remember to replace the folder path with the path in your machine.

 ## 7. Develop

-You can edit the project and commit it as any of our normal projects.
+You can help develop the project and commit it, like any of our normal projects.

+If you find any troubles, feel free to contact me.
+You may find help from Horus and Frank as well.